alcarruth/linux-server-configuration/README.md

 which checks requirements for the project.
 This script checks a number of configuration settings and outputs a summary in markdown format.
 I found the script useful to check my progress.
 You can execute the script yourself from the command line.

-The rest of this README is a copy of the output from `test_config.sh`.
+The rest of this README section is a copy of the output from `test_config.sh`.

 ### User

 ```
-   postgres:x:112:117:PostgreSQL administrator,,,:/var/lib/postgresql:/bin/bash
    carruth:x:1001:1001:Al Carruth,,,:/home/carruth:/bin/bash
    grader:x:1002:1002:Udacity Grader,,,:/home/grader:/bin/bash
    catalog:x:1003:1003:Catalog DB User,,,:/home/catalog:/bin/bash